Steven Lowy: Football

 Lowy is a passionate soccer fan and played the game competitively throughout his youth.
 He continued to compete in masters tournaments until injury ended his playing career in his early ‘50s.
 On 17 November 2015 he was elected as a director of Football Federation Australia (FFA) by nine state football federations and a representative of the 10 Hyundai A-League clubs which form Australia's national football competition.
 He was then elected chairman by his fellow directors.
 The move attracted criticism from the football community for apparent nepotism, and Steven's lack of success outside his father's business influence under his leadership.
-FFA achieved its highest income and sponsorship on record and the Socceroos qualified for their fourth consecutive World Cup (one of only 12 teams to do so) and together with Prime Minister Malcolm Turnbull, launched Australia's bid to host the 2023 Women's World Cup.
-The bid was subsequently successful and has left a huge legacy for women's sport, in particular football, in Australia.
+FFA achieved its highest income and sponsorship on record and the Socceroos qualified for their fourth consecutive World Cup (one of only 12 teams to do so) and together with Prime Minister Malcolm Turnbull, launched Australia and New Zealand's successful bid to host the 2023 FIFA Women's World Cup.
 Steven Lowy's tenure as chairman ended in November 2018, after a protracted conflict with the A-League clubs and other elements of the football community regarding a desire to expand the democratic nature of the Federation, and to split the A-League away from the FFA's direct control into a new English Premier League style club owned structure.